horda-dev/dart_client/README.md

 ## Creating Queries

 Client queries interact with **Entity View Groups** defined on your Horda backend.
-When you define an entity on the server (using [Horda Server SDK](../dart_server/README.md#views)), you create view groups that expose read-optimized data representations.
-Client queries map directly to these backend views, creating a strongly-typed contract between your Flutter app and backend.
+When you define an entity on the server (using [Horda Server SDK](https://github.com/horda-ai/dart_server#views), you create view groups that expose public entity representations.
+Client queries map directly to these backend entity views, creating a strongly-typed contract between your Flutter app and backend.

 The query API provides **full type safety** with all the benefits of Dart's strong typing system:
 - Compile-time error checking for view names and types